• lyrical, character-driven fiction with a gritty edge

 I worked in advertising photography in the city until one day an art director subjected me to a diatribe about how mink teddy bears were unethical.
 The thing is, the art director was wearing alligator shoes at the time.
 It seemed like a good moment to leave New York.

 I went to live on the beach in Oregon for a little while, and then to New Orleans for a longer while.
-I lived around England for a while and now I live in Wales.
-One time, a santero told me if I missed my chance to make a decision about where I wanted to live I would wind up wandering the world for the rest of my life.
-That turned out to be true.
+I lived around England for a bit, and now I live in Wales.

-I raised a clever and beautiful child, too.
-That whole time I've been writing, first poetry and then fiction.
+I began writing fiction when I was very young, then got distracted by academia and didn't write for quite a while.
 Like everyone else who writes novels, I wrote a really bad one first and put it away in a drawer.

 Then I wrote Little Wrecks, a novel inspired by growing up on Long Island, and people liked it.
 So the moral of that story is, just because it’s weird doesn’t mean it’s not useful.